Supplemental Nutrition Assistance Program

 If your household has little or no money and needs help right away, you may qualify for “expedited” Supplemental Nutrition Assistance benefits.
 If you do, you will receive your initial Supplemental Nutrition Assistance benefit within five days.
 However, you will still have to complete the regular eligibility process and supply all the required documentation at a later date.

 Effective 1/1/2008 there is NO resource limit for individuals below 200% poverty unless a member of the Supplemental Nutrition Assistance household is sanctioned or disqualified.

 How to Apply

-Online: To file an application electronically online at www.mybenefits.ny.gov.
+Online: You can file an application online at www.mybenefits.ny.gov.
 The completed online Supplemental Nutrition Assistance application will be sent to the agency and you will be screened for expedited Supplemental Nutrition Assistance within five days and have a scheduled phone interview to determine eligibility.

 By telephone: You can request an application by calling our office at (315) 435-2700.
 We will mail you an application and you can either return it by mail or drop it off in-person.
 You will need to be interviewed and the interview can be done by telephone or in-person whichever you prefer.

 In-person: You can come into our office at 2nd floor Civic Center, TA/SNAP Intake 421 Montgomery Street and we will give you an application.
 You can submit it that day as long as you have filled in your name, address, telephone number (if you have one) and signed the application.
 We will give you an appointment for a future interview which can be done by telephone or in-person.